DevashishXO/DataScience_Celebal_Summer_Internship_2025/README.md

 ### Week 4 Assignment
 - **Task**: Conduct an in-depth Exploratory Data Analysis on a complex dataset.
 Focus on understanding data distributions, identifying missing values, detecting outliers, and uncovering relationships between variables.
 Utilize visualizations like histograms, box plots, and heatmaps to support your findings.

+### Week 5 Assignment
+- **Task**: Perform detailed data preprocessing, feature engineering, and model evaluation on a real-world housing dataset in preparation for advanced regression tasks.